This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 As you choose a fixative, focus on quality.
 You’ll be more upset with a low grade fixative that ruins your art than spending a few extra dollars for a high quality product.
 Krylon is a great brand that specifically makes fixatives for pencil drawings.
 It’s actually pretty cheap, too.
 Read reviews, talk to the staff at your local art store, ask your artistic friends what they use.

 Do your research and then experiment with the one you choose (source).
 Start off with a tester page so that you can work out all of the kinks of applying it.
 You don’t want the first thing you’ve ever sprayed with fixative to be a grand masterpiece.

 As you’re spraying, make sure that you have a light touch.
 Keep moving and don’t linger on any one part of the piece.
 You’ll want to do a few light coats of spray so that you aren’t tempted to lay on a thick layer of spray on the first pass.

 It might be obvious, but don’t use your fixative indoors.
-If you do, you will have a fun-smelling afternoon.
-You’ll also want your drawings to air out a little bit and dry after you spray them, so go outside and enjoy the sunshine as you spray.
+Go outside and enjoy the sunshine as you spray.

 This video has some great tips and techniques for applying your fixative.

 Wax paper is useful outside of cooking and baking!
 This slippery paper can go a long way in helping you protect your pencil drawings.
 Grab a roll of wax paper or a pack of pre-cut wax paper sheets.

 Trim them to the right size and slip them in between the pages of your sketchbook.
 If you have standalone drawings, lay a piece of wax paper on top to protect it from the outside world.